 This woman has become the first female head greenkeeper in Wales

-Lucy Sellick has been appointed head greenkeeper at Wenvoe Castle Golf Club – the first time ever a Welsh golf club has a female head greenkeeper.
+Lucy Sellick has been appointed head greenkeeper at Wenvoe Castle Golf Club – the first time ever that a Welsh golf club has employed a female head greenkeeper.

 According to Wales Golf, Lucy is now one of only two female head greenkeepers in the whole of the UK.